TsiamDev/EightQueens/README.md

 # Notes on the permutations approach

-* Heap's algorithm was used for generating the Tree that contains all possible permutations of N numbers in its' leaves, and can be found here: https://www.geeksforgeeks.org/heaps-algorithm-for-generating-permutations/
+* Heap's algorithm was used for generating recursively all the permutations of N numbers, and can be found here: https://www.geeksforgeeks.org/heaps-algorithm-for-generating-permutations/

 # TODO suggestions